Results for Fiscal 2017, 2018, and 2019

 Hover over a colored dot to view a count and list of the states receiving that grade, in that particular category, for the selected fiscal year (or 3-Year Average).
 Hover over the gray boxes to view a breakdown of the grade distribution, with the numerical grade equivalents shown (A = 5, B = 4, C = 3, D = 2, D- = 1).

-In the Truth and Integrity in State Budgeting: Preventing the Next Fiscal Crisis report covering all fifty states over the fiscal years of 2016 through 2018, the Volcker Alliance focuses on five critical areas that explain methods used to achieve budgetary balance, as well as how budgets and other financial information are disclosed to the public.
+In the Truth and Integrity in State Budgeting: The Balancing Act report covering all fifty states over the fiscal years of 2017 through 2019, the Volcker Alliance focuses on five critical areas that explain methods used to achieve budgetary balance, as well as how budgets and other financial information are disclosed to the public.

 - procedures in developing and presenting annual (or in some instances biennial) budgets, including the extension of reliable revenue and spending estimates over periods beyond the annual budget;